lastmi-zz-nutedotcom/WebPageTestReporter/README.md

 # WebPageTest Reporter System

 This is a Ruby app designed to go with WebPageTest that lets you schedule regular test execution and analyse the execution results.
+It's a bit similar to the 'WPT Monitor' project, but more customised towards our needs.

 The core concept is that of a test scenario, which is a specific combination of url, browser and connection type (eg Cable, DSL, etc).
 Test scenarios are assigned to a 'Scenario Group', which forms a tab in the UI to avoid it being cluttered if there are many test scenarios.